amankkg/test-ideal-robot/README.md

 - `./__tests__` - page tests, e2e tests
 - `./core` - domain definition and business logic
+- `./pages` - intersection of features and final UI combining all components in `./ui` and filled with content
+- `./ui` - UI components split by Atomic Design
 - `./atoms` - foundational building blocks that can't be broken down any further
 - `./molecules` - simple groups of UI elements functioning together as a unit
 - `./organisms` - complex UI components composed of groups of molecules/atoms/other organisms
 - `./templates` - page-level objects that place components into a layout and articulate the design’s underlying content structure
-- `./pages` - intersection of features and final UI combining all above and filled with content

 Unit tests have a mask of `**.tets.ts` for plain TypeScript and `**.test.tsx` for React code.
 `./pages` do not contain test files (limited by Next.js) so their tests are in `./__test__` folder.